 COVID-19 and Transplant Recipients

-The United Network for Organ Sharing has amassed information for transplant patients and professionals in response to the Coronavirus pandemic.
+Additionally, the United Network for Organ Sharing has amassed information for transplant patients and professionals in response to the Coronavirus pandemic.
 Please check back frequently as the page will be updated to include developments as they become available.

 Let’s Talk Transplant